cash stack icon

 Suitable for medium-term savings goals

-Drawbacks of 3 year fixed rate ISAs
+Drawbacks of three-year fixed rate ISAs

 Limited access to funds